riceluxs1t/mini_programming_bootcamp/README.md

 - add a homework submission UI

 FIXME:
-- the lecture slides must be scrollable (left/right and up and down)
 - most text are editable even if contenteditable set to false.
 - FIX all the static issues with javascript / css / html (i.e. Chrome javascript console doesn't display any error)
 - FIX some font inconsistency (minor)